nvsnkv/NVs.OccupancySensor/readme.md

 #### Correction
 * `CV:Correction:Algorithm` - a post-processing correction options, optional.
 Default is _None_.
 Valid values are:
     * `None` - no correction will be performed
     * `StaticMask` - an additional static mask will be applied to the computed foreground mask.
-This mode is introduces to handle the cases when borders of the static object are getting marked as foreground on noised images.
 This mode uses additional parameter:
         * `CV:Correction:StaticMask:PathToFile` - a path to the static mask, optional.
 Default is _"data/correction_mask.bmp"_.
 Should be a bi-colored (black and white) bitmap.
 #### Detection
 * `CV:Detection:Threshold` - a rational value between 0 and 1 that defines sensor sensitivity.
 Bigger values makes detector less sensitive.
 Default is _0.1_